fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/03_accessors.md

 A = \sqrt{s(s - a)(s - b)(s - c)}
 $$

 The code is reused - `get_perimeter` is called inside `get_area` to avoid duplicated math.
-Note that `get_perimeter` is called without `.` - the code is inside member function - it's calling this method on the object itself.
+Note that inside `get_area` `get_perimeter` is called without `.` - the code is inside member function - it's calling this method on the object itself.

 `get_height_for_` functions allow to calculate heights for respective sides thanks to the area - since $A = \frac{ah}{2}$, $h = \frac{A}{h} * 2$.
 This is done for each side.
-These functions showcase even larger code reuse - they call `get_area` which calls `get_perimeter`.
+These functions showcase even larger code reuse - they call `get_area` which in turn calls `get_perimeter`.

 Additionally, there is a private function used to validate the input - it's private because we do not want to use it from the outside, only from inside other methods.

-The class setter prevents from violating each side invariant but it does not check for triangle's invariant - we can set values 1, 2, 10 and they will be accepted but such triangle can not exist.
+The class setter prevents from violating each side invariant but it does not check for triangle's invariant - we can not set -1, -2, -3 but we can set values 1, 2, 10 and they will be accepted but such triangle can not exist.

 ## exercise